Composability is currently an Early Access Feature in Alpha status.

 participant2.ledger_api.javaapi.commands.submit_flat(Seq(HouseOwner), paintOfferCmd, workflowId = paint.name))

 In the following section, the painter accepts the paint offer.
 The transaction that accepts the paint offer uses two contracts: the paint offer contract, and the IOU contract.
-These contracts were created on two different domains in the previous step: the paint offer contract was created on the paint domain, and the IOU contract was created on the IOU domain.
-The paint offer contract must be transferred to the IOU domain for the accepting transaction to be successfully applied, as was done manually in the example above.
-It would not be possible to instead transfer the IOU contract to the paint domain because the stakeholder Bank on the IOU contract is not represented on the paint domain.
+These contracts were created on two different sync domains in the previous step: the paint offer contract was created on the paint sync domain, and the IOU contract was created on the IOU sync domain.
+The paint offer contract must be transferred to the IOU sync domain for the accepting transaction to be successfully applied, as was done manually in the example above.
+It would not be possible to instead transfer the IOU contract to the paint sync domain because the stakeholder Bank on the IOU contract is not represented on the paint sync domain.

 // Wait until the painter sees the paint offer in the active contract store